Ontracon/otc-install-action/README.md

 # otc-install-action

-Install necessary tools on runner if not preinstalled.
+Install necessary tools on github runner (ubuntu-latest) if not preinstalled.

 Installs the following packages when not installed: